 Nurses provide direct care to their patients on a daily basis, so they know which approaches work well and which need adjusting.
-An essential trait of a caring, competent practitioner is questioning standard procedure and determining how to improve it.
-Nursing concerns are the heart of nursing research.
+An essential trait of a caring, competent practitioner is questioning standard procedure and determining ways to improve it.
+This concept of refining nursing practices and procedures is at the heart of nursing research.
+In fact, research skills are so important to the field that nursing research is a core element of study in reputable degree programs like the online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program from the University of North Carolina Wilmington (UNCW).

 What Is Nursing Research?

 Nurses use research to effect positive outcomes for their patients and for others within the healthcare system.
-As patients’ needs become more complex and healthcare systems become more varied, nurses use evidence-based care by incorporating their own nursing research with their professional experience and a patient’s preferences.
+As patients’ needs become more complex and healthcare systems become more varied, nurses use evidence-based practice to adapt and improve care by incorporating nursing research with their professional experience and patient preferences.
 Nurses may conduct their own research, use research in their everyday practice and teach others using existing research.

 Scientific Inquiry